panitsasi/5GC-Bench/README.md

 ## Data

 If you plan to use this setup, please send an email to **ioannis.panitsas@yale.edu** to receive the user-plane data and traffic traces.
+Github does not allow files bigger than 25 MB.
+Here we added only a sample of them.

 ## Citation